• Skip to primary navigation

 fried rice Save for Later!

 Can there be a better pairing than rice and battered crispy veggies?
-Imagine combining the two, and you have a mouth watering meal.
+Imagine combining the two, and you have a mouth watering meal - or try chicken fried rice side ideas for hearty meals to make it even more filling.

 Fried rice is a popular part of East Asian, Southeast Asian and certain South Asian cuisines but every region in the world has a recipe.